 Your website is the number one most important marketing investment you’re making in your wedding photography business.
 However, it’s an easy investment to overlook.
-While a website isn’t something that you should set and forget, a lot of wedding photographers do because life gets crazy and checking email, editing, and meeting clients.
+While a website isn’t something that you should set up and neglect, it’s easy to forget about when life gets crazy with checking emails, editing, and meeting clients.

-Clean, Intuitive Navigation
+1. Clean, Intuitive Navigation

-Calls to Action
+5. Calls to Action

 A call to action is a button or text link that asks a user to perform some type of action, whether that’s filling out your contact form or signing up for your newsletter.
 If you’re not utilizing calls to action on your website, take some time to think about what you want users to do on your site and figure out what pages make the most sense to include a call to action.